realmorg/realm/apps/web/src/pages/docs/learn/attributes.md

 ## How does it work?

-You're defining a new attribute with `<element-attr>` tag.
-The `name` attribute is defining the name of custom element's attribute, and the `type` is the data type, you need to define it because it's important (you can see supported types in <anchor-link href="/references/elements/element-attr">`element-attr reference`</anchor-link>).
+You define a new attribute using the `<element-attr>` tag.
+The name attribute specifies the name of the custom element's attribute, and the type indicates the data type.
+Defining the data type is important (you can find supported types in the <anchor-link href="/references/elements/element-attr">`element-attr`</anchor-link> reference).

-Then, you can render the attribute value with `<slot>` tag.
-The `name` attribute is the name of the attribute, and the `@` prefix is required.
-The `@` prefix is used to distinguish between attribute and state.
+You can render the attribute's value using the `<slot>` tag.
+The name attribute in `<slot>` corresponds to the attribute name, and the `@` prefix is required to distinguish it from state.

-You can also set default value or fallback value inside `<element-attr>` tag.
+You can also set a default or fallback value inside the `<element-attr>` tag.
 If the attribute is not defined, it will use the default value.

-## Isn't your custom element little bit boring?
+## Isn't Your Custom Element a Bit Boring?

-Let's add some excitement by diving into the fascinating world of reactivity <anchor-link href="/docs/learn/states">using states</anchor-link>.
+Let's add some excitement by exploring the fascinating world of reactivity using <anchor-link href="/docs/learn/states">states</anchor-link>.